DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 Click <current directory> and click paste  (You'll need to replace all files)

-Thanks to tastymeatball and his website http://wiiucodes.ddnss.eu/
+Thanks to tastymeatball and his website http://wiiucodes.ddnss.eu/ to access needs a IPv6 (use Cloudflare IPv6 gateway https://one.one.one.one/)